adammbaker/ristra/README.md

 Under each organization, there are locations that the organization uses to receive and process refugees.
 Locations can be anything but are most commonly motels, dormitories, or churches.

 ### Intake Bus
 Intake buses are the vehicles in which refugees are brought from where ICE released them to the location that belongs to the user's organization.
 In our case they are buses but they could be individual cars if necessary.
-What's important is that these are grouped by common arrival.
+What is important is that these are grouped by common arrival.

-### Family
+### Head of Household
-On the buses full of refugees are family units.
-When we were receiving refugees, they were only family units.
-All other individuals detained by ICE were deported or released in Mexico.
+On the buses are family units, or households.
+When we were receiving refugees there were only family units but the day could come in which individuals are released from detention; each individual would be their own household.

-This model is very shallow; that is, it contains many trivia regarding the family but does not speak much to the individuals.
-It serves as a focal point connecting individual asylees, the family's sponsor, and their travel plans.

 ### Sponsor
-As part of the conditions for release, each family must have the name, address, and contact information for someone already living in the United States of America who will be responsible for the family.
-Families can only have one sponsor at a time, though this may be able to change in the future as needed.
+As part of the conditions for release, each household must have the name, address, and contact information for someone already living in the United States of America who will be responsible for the family.
+Households can only have one sponsor at a time, though this may be able to change in the future as needed.
 This model is responsible for providing the information necessary for the Travel Team to make travel arrangements for the family.

 ### Travel Plan
-This model contains the details and in future will provide helpful links for validating and centralizing travel information for the given family.
+This model contains the details and in future will provide helpful links for validating and centralizing travel information for the given household.

 ### Asylee
-Asylees are considered the individual members of the family unit.
+Asylees are considered the individual members of the household.

 ### Medical
 Any medical issues that an Asylee is treated for will be noted in this model.

 ## Capacities
 Capacities are the specializations of the individual Volunteers that they choose for themselves in the signup process.
 Team Leads in their capacity as Team Lead can only be in charge of one specialty at the moment.
 This may change in the future if there is a desire.

-### Activities
-Volunteers who choose Activities as a capacity are willing to help in areas that will keep Asylees, specifically children, active and engaged.

-*Spanish level desired: minimal*

-### Change of Address
-Volunteers who choose Change of Address as a capacity will be involved with changing the address or updating contact information as necessary.

-*Spanish level desired: minimal*

 ### Clothes
 Volunteers who choose Clothes as a capacity are willing to help in the clothing needs of the organization, sorting and separating donations and making them available to Asylees.